-Return Procedure - authorized school personnel will announce when it is safe to return to the building.
+Return Procedure - authorized school personnel will announce when it is safe to return to the building..
 Please return by the assigned entry way as instructed by the office.

-All Central students will be brought to Wamego High School's upper gym to meet during a true fire emergency as instructed by the office using the walkie-talkies.
+All Central students will be brought to the PLC Center to meet during a true fire emergency as instructed by the office.